julian-vargo/Praat-Mass-Analyzer/README.md

 - **Phone Duration**
 - **Jitter**

--*All point measurements are taken at the 10%, 20%, 30%...
-90% portions of the phone* -*All interval measurements are taken at the 0%->10%, 10%->20%, ... , 90%->100% portions of the phone* -*Time-aligned annotations are to be on the **second** tier of a .Textgrid file*
+- *All point measurements are taken at the 10%, 20%, 30%...
+90% portions of the phone*
+- *All interval measurements are taken at the 0%->10%, 10%->20%, ... , 90%->100% portions of the phone*
+- *Time-aligned annotations are to be on the **second** tier of a .Textgrid file*

--*Designed on Praat version 6.4.17 (8 August 2024)
+- *Designed on Praat version 6.4.17 (8 August 2024)*